Doug Collins (basketball): Philadelphia 76ers (1973–1981)

 Collins was drafted first overall in the 1973 NBA draft by the Philadelphia 76ers.
 He played eight seasons for Philadelphia, and was an NBA All-Star four times.
 In the 1976–77 season, he joined Julius Erving leading the Sixers to the NBA Finals, where they lost to the Portland Trail Blazers.

-A rash of injuries to his feet and left knee beginning in 1979 would end Collins' career in 1981.
+A series of injuries to his feet and left knee beginning in 1979 would end Collins' career in 1981.
 In all, he played 415 NBA games, scoring 7,427 points (17.9 per game).

 Coaching career

 After his retirement, Collins turned to coaching.
 He joined Bob Weinhauer's staff at Penn as an assistant coach and later followed Weinhauer to Arizona State for the same job.
+He resigned from Arizona State on July 7, 1984, to become a CBS television commentator.

 Chicago Bulls (1986–1989)

 In May 1986, Collins was named head coach of the Chicago Bulls; the team featured a young Michael Jordan who was entering his third season.
-Despite having Jordan, the Bulls were coming off a 30–52 season and fired their past two coaches after one season each.
+Despite having Jordan, the Bulls were coming off a 30–52 season and had fired their past two coaches after one season each.

-Collins immediately helped the Bulls turn around their fortunes, showing an improvement of 10 games in each of his first two seasons, coaching Chicago to a 50–32 record in his second year.
-In his third year as coach, he brought Chicago to their first Eastern Conference Finals Appearance in 15 years, however, they were unable to get past their Central Division rival the "Bad Boys" Detroit Pistons.
+Collins immediately helped the Bulls turn their fortunes around, showing an improvement of 10 games in each of his first two seasons, coaching Chicago to a 50–32 record in his second year.
+In his third year as coach, he brought Chicago to their first Eastern Conference finals appearance in 15 years; however, they were unable to get past their Central Division rival, the "Bad Boys" Detroit Pistons.
 Despite the Bulls' success and his popularity in Chicago, Collins was fired in the summer of 1989.

 Detroit Pistons (1995–1998)

 Collins was named the head coach of the Detroit Pistons in 1995.
-His arrival in Detroit was similar to his in Chicago, as the Pistons had a second-year star who drew comparisons to Michael Jordan, Grant Hill.
+His results on arrival in Detroit were similar to those in Chicago, as the Pistons had a second-year star who drew comparisons to Michael Jordan, Grant Hill.
 In his first season, he was able to improve the team's previous season's record by 18 games and lead them back to the playoffs, though they would be swept by the Orlando Magic.

 A fast start in his second season pushed Hill to the top of MVP consideration and Collins was named the Eastern Conference All-Star team's coach.
 The highlight of the year for Collins came on April 13, when the Pistons defeated the defending champion Bulls to end Detroit's 19-game losing streak against Chicago.
 (Incidentally Collins ended a Chicago losing streak against the Pistons in the 80's.)
 The Pistons finished 54–28 and lost in the first round of playoffs to the Atlanta Hawks, 3–2 in the best-of-five series.

-He served as Pistons' head coach until February 2, 1998, when he was fired and replaced by Alvin Gentry.
+Collins served as Pistons' head coach until February 2, 1998, when he was fired and replaced by Alvin Gentry.
 Collins then became a television broadcaster, working for many years at various networks, such as NBC on the NBA on NBC and TNT on the NBA on TNT.